HurricaneLabs/brokenhosts/README.md

 ## Quickstart

 1. Install the `Broken Hosts App for Splunk` on your ad-hoc search head.
-2. Enable `bh_stats_gen` saved search in the Broken Hosts App for Splunk.
-3. Use the `Broken Hosts` dashboard to determine appropriate baselines for all of your critical data.
+2. Use the `Broken Hosts` dashboard to determine appropriate baselines for all of your critical data.
-4. Use the `Configure Broken Hosts Lookup` dashboard to configure your baselines and create suppressions.
+3. Use the `Configure Broken Hosts Lookup` dashboard to configure your baselines and create suppressions.
-5. Configure alert actions on the `Broken Hosts Alert Search` saved search in the Broken Hosts App for Splunk.
+4. Configure alert actions on the `Broken Hosts Alert Search` saved search in the Broken Hosts App for Splunk.
-6. Enable the `Broken Hosts Alert Search` saved search in the Broken Hosts App for Splunk.
+5. Enable the `Broken Hosts Alert Search` saved search in the Broken Hosts App for Splunk.

 ## Documentation
 https://brokenhosts.hurricanelabs.com